As an Amazon Associate we earn from qualifying purchases.

 1. Check Breast Fullness and Nipple Position

-The breast tissue’s density is what makes boobs either small or big.
-Some breasts are fuller on top or on the bottom, while others have an even, balanced shape.
+The breast density makes the bustline look either small or big in bras.
+Some breasts are fuller on the top or the bottom, while others have an even, balanced shape.
 To determine breast fullness, you have to check the position and direction of the nipples.

-If the tissues and nipples veer toward the bottom, then you may have bell-shaped or teardrop breasts that are fuller on the bottom.
+If the tissues veer toward the bottom of sports bra cups, then you may have bell-shaped or teardrop breasts that are fuller on the bottom of the bras.

-In contrast, if the tissue focuses on top of the nipples, the breasts are fuller on top, which can sometimes mean you have uneven or slender breasts.
+In contrast, if the tissues focus on the top part of the bras, the breasts are fuller on top, which can sometimes mean you have uneven or slender breasts.

-Meanwhile, you have even, rounded breasts if you can’t find the difference or the nipples point directly toward the floor.
+Meanwhile, you have even, rounded breasts if you can’t tell the difference or the nipples point directly toward the floor.

 2. Determine the Nipple Projection

-Projection refers to the breast depth or how the boobs extend outward from the chest.
-Knowing your breast projection will help you find bra cups that fit you better.
+Projection refers to breast depth.
+Knowing your breast projection will help you find sports bra cups that fit you better.

-- Shallow: If you have shallow breasts that spread out closer to the chest, you need demi or balconette bras with shallow cups.
-This is typical for women with asymmetrical breasts, meaning one is bigger than the other.
+- Shallow: If you have shallow breasts that spread closer to the bust, you need demi or balconette bras with shallow cup style.
+This is typical for most women with asymmetrical breasts, meaning one is bigger than the other.
 Research shows that 62% of women have a bigger left breast.

-- Projected: Projected breasts point away from the body, making them stick out more.
-This is common among ladies with E cups or larger who experience cup spillage.
-In such cases, you need cups with a deep cup shape, such as full-coverage bras.
+- Projected: In contrast to a shallow breast shape, projected breasts point away from the body, making them stick out more in bras.
+This is common among women with E cups or larger who experience cup spillage.
+In such cases, you need cups with a deep cup shape, such as full-coverage sports bras.

 3. Measure the Root Width and Height

 Determining the root width requires calculating the width of your breasts.
-To do this, raise your arm above your head, then feel the side boobs sitting under your armpit.
+To do this, raise your arm above your head, then feel the side breasts sitting under your armpit.

-Measure at the side of the boobs that protrude from the torso, then go over to the other side.
-The number typically equates to the size of the band or underwire.
+Measure the side of the boobs that protrude from the torso, then go over to the other side.
+The number typically equates to the size of the band or underwire in bras.

 - Narrow roots end right before the armpits.
-A shorter or narrower root is common on breasts fuller at the bottom, like in round, bell, and teardrop boobs.
+A shorter or narrower root is common on breasts fuller at the bottom, like in round, bell, and teardrop.

 - A bigger underwire is necessary for wider roots.
-Asymmetrical, conical, and wide-set breasts often have wide roots because of the tissue and fat that spill to the sides.
+Asymmetrical and conical breasts often have wide roots because of the tissue that spills to the sides.

 4. Check the Gap Between the Breasts

-Breast separation pertains to the gap, or lack of gap, between the boobs.
+Breast separation pertains to the gap, or lack of gap, between the boobs or cups.
 You have close-set breasts if they are touching, and there’s no visible gap.
-Conversely, you have east-west or wide-set breasts if there’s a noticeable gap between the boobs.
+Conversely, you have east-west or wide-set breasts if there’s a noticeable gap between the breasts.

 It’s common to have a space between your breasts as you age.
 However, some can have a flatter ribcage, a bony projection, or an inverted sternum.
 The spacing may also reposition the breast tissue and affect how the cups rest against the chest.